-As a general rule, autos owned by a business should be insured under a business auto policy, and vehicles owned by an individual should be insured under a personal auto policy.
-However, this rule has an exception.
-When the business is a sole proprietorship, the owner may insure both commercial and personal vehicles under a commercial auto policy.
-The business owner's family members may also be covered under the policy via an endorsement.
+As a general rule, autos owned by a business should be insured under a business auto policy and vehicles owned by an individual should be insured under a personal auto policy.
+An exception applies when the business is a sole proprietorship.
+In this case, the owner should insure both commercial and personal vehicles under a commercial auto policy.

-If you are a sole proprietor, you may own commercial vehicles that you use in your business.
+If you are a sole proprietor, you may own both commercial vehicles (like trucks and trailers) that you use in your business and private passenger autos that you use for non-business purposes.
 Commercial autos must be insured under a business auto policy.
-You may also own one or more private passenger autos that you use during non-work hours.
-Should you insure your private passenger autos under a separate personal auto policy?
-The answer is no.
+While you could insure your personal-use autos under a separate personal auto policy, this is a bad idea.

-Problems can arise if a sole proprietor maintains two separate auto policies, one for personal autos and another for commercial autos.
-This is because both policies provide some automatic coverage for vehicles not listed in the declarations.
-Both afford some coverage for vehicles you acquire after the policy inception date.
+Both commercial and personal auto policies provide some automatic coverage for vehicles you acquire after the policy inception date.
 Both provide auto liability coverage for a vehicle used as a temporary substitute for a covered auto that is out of service.
-These coverages may overlap.
+The policies may overlap.

-Duplicate coverage is a waste of premium dollars.
-It can also lead to coverage disputes if the business and personal policies have been issued by different insurers.
-If an accident occurs that could be covered by either policy, the insurers might disagree as to which one is liable for the loss.
+Duplicate coverage is a waste of premium dollars and can lead to coverage disputes, particularly when the business and personal policies have been issued by different insurers.
+If an accident causes injury or damage that could be covered by either policy, the insurers might disagree as to which one is liable for the loss.

 Individual Named Insured Endorsement

-The endorsement includes your spouse in the definition of you and your.
-Consequently, your spouse is a named insured as long as he or she is a resident of your household.
-The endorsement also covers your family members as insureds while they are using covered autos you (or your spouse) own that are private passenger type autos.
+The endorsement covers your family members as insureds while they are using covered autos you (or your spouse) own that are private passenger type autos.
 This term means cars, vans, and pickups not used for business purposes (other than farming or ranching).

 Your family members are also covered while driving autos you don't own.
 For example, your teen-aged son borrows a neighbor's car to run an errand and is involved in an accident in which another driver is injured.
-If the injured driver sues for son for bodily injury, your policy will cover the claim.
-Your liability coverage applies on an excess basis over any coverage that is available under the neighbor's policy.
+If the injured driver sues for son for bodily injury, your policy should cover the claim.
+Your liability insurance applies as excess coverage over any insurance available under the neighbor's policy.

 No Fellow-Employee Exclusion

-The Individual Named Insured endorsement eliminates the fellow-employee exclusion with regard to injuries sustained by your fellow employees or by fellow employees of your family members.
+The Individual Named Insured endorsement eliminates the fellow-employee exclusion with regard to injuries sustained by your fellow employees or those of your family members.
 The exclusion is eliminated because most personal policies do not exclude suits by fellow employees of insured parties.

 Autos Not Covered